anonymous27861/Battle-of-the-Backbones/README.md

-# Battle-of-the-Backbones
-Battle of the Backbones: A Large-Scale Comparison of Pretrained Models across Computer Vision Tasks
+# Battle of the Backbones: A Large-Scale Comparison of Pretrained Models across Computer Vision Tasks